mus-format/mus-go/README.md

 ([here](https://github.com/mus-format/mus-examples-go/blob/main/protobuf/main.go)
 is an example where mus-go is used to implement Protobuf encoding).

+All of the uses described below produce the correct MUS encoding.

 ## Brief mus-go Description
 - Has a [streaming version](https://github.com/mus-format/mus-stream-go).
 - Can run on both 32 and 64-bit systems.